semaphoreci/docs/docs/essentials/project-workflow-trigger-options.md

 ### Filter contributors in forked pull requests

 By default, Semaphore will allow all contributors to create workflows for pull requests from forks.
 You can limit these contributors by following these steps:

 1. Go to your project and click on **Settings** in the top right corner,
 2. In *What to build?* section click on the **Forked pull requests** checkbox,
 3. In *How to handle fork contributors?* section click on **Run workflows only for trusted**,
 4. Enter GitHub usernames of the users you'd like to be able to create workflows for pull requests from forks,
 5. Click on **Save changes**.

 ### Approve forked pull requests

 If you are using a filter for contributors, you can still review and approve blocked pull requests by commenting with a `/sem-approve` message.

-Everyone who can run forked pull request can approve one also.
+Everyone who can run a forked pull request, can also approve it.

-It's working only for new comments.
-It won't work with edits.
+Approving forked pull requests is limited to new comments only and is not possible for comment edits.

 ## Build default branch